 Then there is this picture of Ramses and his military officer Commander Khyan, who is played by Dar Salim, a Danish actor who was born in Iraq:

 And then there is this picture of the wedding of Moses and Zipporah officiated by her father Jethro, who is played by Kevork Mailkyan, a Turkish-born Armenian:

 The gallery also includes this close-up of Zipporah, who is played by Spanish actress María Valverde:

-On a more familiar note, there is this picture of Moses meeting with Joshua’s father Nun, who is played by Ben Kingsley (see a similar picture here):
+On a more familiar note, there is this picture of Moses meeting with Joshua’s father Nun, who is played by Ben Kingsley (see a similar picture here):the trailer:

 September 4 update: 20th Century Fox has now released high-res versions of the above photos, along with captions and a photographer’s credit: